sawubona-repo/BINA-FS22-WORK/LB03-DataModelingDataStorage/SQL/readme.md

 + **playlists** & **playlist_track** tables: playlists table store data about playlists.
 Each playlist contains a list of tracks.
 Each track may belong to multiple playlists.
 The relationship between the playlists table and tracks table is many-to-many.
 The playlist_track table is used to reflect this relationship.

 ### Download SQLite Sample Database
-You can download the [SQLite sample database](https://github.com/sawubona-gmbh/BINA-FS22-WORK/blob/main/LB03-DataModelingDataStorage/SQL/sqlite-sample-database-chinook.db) from this repository and explore the *xxx.db* file with an Online SQLite Browser (eg. [SQLite Viewer](https://inloop.github.io/sqlite-viewer/)), a local SQlite installation or a Python script
+You can download the [SQLite sample database](https://github.com/sawubona-gmbh/BINA-FS22-WORK/blob/main/LB03-DataModelingDataStorage/SQL/sqlite-sample-database-chinook.db) from this repository and explore the *xxx.db* file with an Online SQLite Browser (eg. [SQLite Viewer](https://inloop.github.io/sqlite-viewer/)), a local SQlite Browser installation (e.g. [DB Browser for SQlite ](https://sqlitebrowser.org/))  or a [Python script](https://towardsdatascience.com/python-sqlite-tutorial-the-ultimate-guide-fdcb8d7a4f30)

 In case you want to have the database diagram for reference, you can download both black&white and color versions in PDF format.